bazelbuild/rules_swift/doc/proto_migration.md

 to generate the protos for multiple proto_library targets from a single swift_proto_library target, you will need to create additional targets for a 1:1 mapping of proto_library targets to swift_proto_library targets.

-## 1. swift_proto_library to new_swift_proto_library
+## 1. swift_proto_library

 Given two proto_library targets for foo.proto and bar.proto,
-where bar.proto depends on foo.proto and the api.proto from the well known types.
+where bar.proto depends on foo.proto and the api.proto from the well known types:

 ```
 proto_library(